Africa’s top mobile phone seller Transsion lists in Chinese IPO – TechCrunch

 Smartphone adoption on the continent is low, at 34%, but expected to grow to 67% by 2025, according to GSMA.

 This, added to an improving internet profile, is key to Africa’s tech scene.
-In top markets for VC and startup origination — such as Nigeria, Kenya, and South Africa — thousands of ventures are building business models around mobile-based products and digital applications.
+In top markets for VC and startup origination — such as Nigeria, Kenya and South Africa — thousands of ventures are building business models around mobile-based products and digital applications.

 If Transsion’s IPO enables higher smartphone conversion on the continent, that could enable more startups and startup opportunities — from fintech to VOD apps.